 Analysis of Performance

-- Total cases submitted through Access Fort Collins decreased 23% from Q1 2021 (1,914), while the top five topics remained consistent.
+- Total cases submitted through Access Fort Collins decreased 3% from Q2 2021 (1,471), while the top five topics remained consistent.

-- This quarter, 10% of the total cases were Service Area Requests submitted by Councilmembers or the City Manager; the total number of SARs remained steady from Q1 2021.
+- This quarter, 8% of the total cases were Service Area Requests submitted by Councilmembers or the City Manager; the total number of SARs remained steady from Q2.
+SARs as a percentage of total case volume have stayed consistent in 2021 compared to 2020.

-- Staff’s average response time to customers increased somewhat in Q2, even as the number of cases decreased substantially.
+- Staff’s average response time to customers increased somewhat in Q3 even as the number of cases decreased slightly.
 Response times remain well below the 3-day target.

 Total cases submitted online or via mobile application, including Council Member and City Manager requests (SARs).
 Average Response Time is the average number of business days from when a case is submitted to when a staff response is sent.